pigeonflight/UNEP.cartagenareportingtool/README.txt

 ===========================
 Allows the submission of a country report based on the Cartagena template

+WARNING: this product deletes your news, Members, events folders, DON'T USE if you care about these folders!!!!!

 Special template.py.z tool
 ------------------------------
 There is a special tool called 'template.py.z'